kubernetes/enhancements/keps/sig-node/6369-downward-api-assigned-resources/README.md

 ###### Can the feature be disabled once it has been enabled (i.e. can we roll back the enablement)?

-Yes, and no workload is disrupted by it.
+Yes.
+Disabling it on kube-apiserver disrupts no workload.
+Disabling it on a node fails the pods running there that use the feature, unless they are drained first.

 **Disabling on kube-apiserver:** new pods referencing `assigned.cpuset` or `assigned.memset` are rejected, while pods that already reference them keep the reference and keep running, since validation permits a value already in use.

-**Disabling on kubelet:** the kubelet writes an empty value into the volume files and leaves the environment variables as they were.
-Containers keep running; they only stop being told what they were assigned.
-The node also stops declaring the feature, so the scheduler will not place further pods needing it there.

-Disabling the gate requires a kubelet restart, and on restart KEP-5328 re-admits every running pod against the node's declared features.
-By default a pod requiring a feature the node no longer declares is failed.
-This feature opts out of that default so that the pod is re-admitted and degraded instead of killed; the mechanism, its dependency on [kubernetes/kubernetes#142328](https://github.com/kubernetes/kubernetes/issues/142328), and the Alpha fallback used until it lands are described in [Re-admission after a kubelet restart](#re-admission-after-a-kubelet-restart).
-The answer above holds with either.
+**Disabling on kubelet:** the node stops declaring the feature, so the scheduler places no further pods needing it there.
+Disabling the gate requires restarting the kubelet, and the pods on that node which reference these values are failed on restart, as described in [Re-admission after a kubelet restart](#re-admission-after-a-kubelet-restart).
+Draining those pods before disabling the gate avoids it; they are then rescheduled onto nodes that still declare the feature.
+Pods that do not reference these values are not affected.

 ###### What happens if we reenable the feature if it was previously rolled back?

 **On kube-apiserver:** new pods referencing these values are accepted again.

-**On the kubelet:** the volume files of pods already referencing them are filled in again at the next write.
-Environment variables are not, because they are evaluated when the container is created; a container has to be recreated to pick up a correct value there.
+**On the kubelet:** the node declares the feature again and admits pods referencing these values.
+Pods that were failed while the gate was disabled are not resurrected — their workload controller recreates them, and the scheduler can place them on that node again.
+For a pod that kept running, the volume files are filled in again at the next write; environment variables are not, because they are evaluated when the container is created, so a container has to be recreated to pick up a correct value there.

 ###### Are there any tests for feature enablement/disablement?

 Yes.
 Unit tests exercise the feature gate switch itself: that the validation option follows the gate, and that a value already in use in the old spec stays permitted once the gate is off, so that disabling it does not break updates of running pods.
-On the kubelet side, unit tests cover that a container is given an empty value when the gate is off, rather than the downward API setup failing.
+On the kubelet side, unit tests cover that the node declares the feature exactly when the gate is enabled, and the e2e cases listed in the test plan cover a pod being rejected on a node that does not declare it and failed when the gate is disabled under it.

 ### Rollout, Upgrade and Rollback Planning